 In July 1973, Bruce Lee was working on several new projects, the most notable of which being the film Game of Death.
 He had been married to Linda Emery Lee for nine years and had two children together: Brandon, eight, and Shannon, four.

 However, on July 20, 1973, Lee went to sleep after complaining of a headache and never awoke.
 After being discovered unconscious, an ambulance was dispatched, but Lee was pronounced dead when he arrived at the hospital.
 Lee died suddenly at the age of 32 from cerebral edema or brain swelling — however numerous opinions have evolved over the years as to the cause of the edema.
-In the 1970s, specialists claimed the brain swelling was caused by a hypersensitivity to prescription medication, but more recent research suggests the edema was caused by heat stroke or drinking too much water.
+In the 1970s, specialists claimed a hypersensitivity to prescription medication caused the brain swelling, but more recent research suggests the edema was caused by heat stroke or drinking too much water.

 His burial was held in Hong Kong, where he died; nevertheless, he is buried in Seattle with his son, who died two decades later.